sebastianlujan/AynRand/README.md

 "Building Random, Fair, and Verifiable Games on Blockchain" https://arxiv.org/pdf/2310.12305

-The idea is to implement a raffle system that is random, fair, and verifiable simulating issues and PR like the ones existing in the real world.

 The name for Aynrand comes from the idea of randomness and fairness, and the fact that the system is not deterministic, but rather random, also the idea of implement a descentralized DRAND Number generator for a next iteration.

 ## System Architecture